kolia/matlab_makefile/README.md

 matlab_makefile works around a  TARGET  file and the notion of CONTEXT.

 - The `targets.m` file specifies which targets depend on which, what functions should be called to build each target, whether the built target should be saved to disk, and in which folder they should be saved.
-Results that are to be saved on disk are not recalculated it can be loaded from disk.
+Results are not recalculated if they can be loaded from disk.

 - The `context` is a structure which contains contextual information: which data set is being used, with which parameters, etc.  `context` also serves to save results with file and folder names reflecting the context of each calculation.

-See `examples/targets.m` for an example of a TARGET file.
-Note that the TARGETS file MUST be called `targets.m`
+See `examples/targets.m` for an example of a target file.
+Note that the target file MUST be called `targets.m`

 Informally, the grammar for a target is: